fbpx

 When sensitive information is stored poorly and unencrypted, it is an open invitation for cybercriminals to act.
 All private sensitive data needs to be encrypted during storage and transit.

 Encryption can also be used when sending data in emails and when keeping data in files on servers or in systems.
 Backups kept on external hard drives are crucial and need to be in a safe or secure location.
 Should your brand be attacked by malware, you will still be able to access your data thanks to an external backup solution, and you won’t experience downtime or have to pay a ransom to recover it.
+To further strengthen your security posture, implement attack surface management strategies to identify and mitigate potential vulnerabilities across your entire digital ecosystem.

 6. Use Phishing Protection